 Version

-The version number appears in the top bar of the Imatest main window.
-If it’s not the same as the latest version shown in the Change Log, we recommend that you download and install, and run the latest version.
+The version number appears in the top bar of the Imatest main window, and the build date (most relevant if you’re running a Beta version) appears when you press Help, About.
+If your version is older than the latest version shown in the Change Log, we recommend that you download, install, and run the latest version.
 It’s usually unnecessary to uninstall a previous version.

-If Imatest stops working, the problem is often a bad entry in imatest.ini, described below.
-Uninstalling and reinstalling Imatest rarely helps.
-Imatest.ini issues should always be addressed first.
-Clicking on Error reporting at the bottom of the Imatest main window brings up the window shown below, which has concise instructions on how to deal with errors as well as direct links.
+If Imatest stops working, the problem is often a bad entry in imatest-v2.ini (imatest.ini, prior to Imatest 4.2), described below.
+Uninstalling Imatest Imatest rarely helps, and reinstalling it only helps in rare cases where system files go missing.
+Imatest-v2.ini issues should always be addressed first.
+Clicking on Error reporting at the bottom of the Imatest main window opens the window shown below, which has concise instructions on how to deal with errors as well as direct links.

-Click on the Error reporting button on the bottom of the Imatest main window to bring up
+Click on the Error reporting button on the bottom of the Imatest main window to open

 the Error reporting and Troubleshooting window, which has concise instructions and direct links.